Mikaël Silvestre: Style of play

 A versatile defender, Silvestre was capable of playing both as a left-sided full-back and as a centre-back.
 He was mainly known for his pace and stamina, although he also possessed good distribution and was known for being comfortable on the ball.

 After retirement

 Upon retiring, Silvestre took up a director of football role with former club Rennes in July 2015.
 He left by mutual consent on 22 December 2016.
 On 15 December 2021, backed by esports organisation Galaxy Racer, Silvestre launched Talent Lyfe, an agency to represent athletes and young talent in sports.

 Personal life

-Silvestre's father, Franck, is from has a son named zack samy silvestre Guadeloupe.
+Silvestre's father, Franck, is from Guadeloupe.